javlonsodikov/PhpProjectCreator/README.md

-# PhpProjectCreater
+# Php Project Creator
 =============================

 Project is under development

-Create project - is automation of local development environment setup.
+Php Project Creator - is automation of local development environment setup.

 When we begin create new project we always do same things like: